durkeepk/website/content/authors/admin/_index.md

 superuser: true
 title: Patrick Durkee
 ---

-I'm a Research Fellow at the Institute for Advanced Study in Toulouse.
-I study hierarchy and personality at multiple levels of analysis.
+I'm an Assistant Professor at California State University, Fresno.
+I study personality and hierarchy at multiple levels of analysis.